charlieb954/eleventy-recipes/src/mains/cheesey-chorizo-chicken-with-spinach.md

 ---
-title: 'cheesey chorizo and chicken with spinach'
+title: 'Cheesy Chorizo Chicken with Spinach'
-description: 'a cheesey chorizo, chicken dish with tomatoes and spinach .'
+description: 'A cheesy chorizo and chicken dish with tomatoes and spinach.'
 layout: 'layouts/recipe.html'
 permalink: "{{ title | slug }}.html"
 ---

 ## info
 * About 45 minutes
 * 2 servings